'Friendship Nine' cleared of 1961 civil rights sit-in crimes

 “We cannot rewrite history, but we can right history,” Hayes said.

-Seven of the group’s eight surviving members attended the hearing and were again represented by Ernest Finney Jr., a civil rights lawyer who went on to become the first black chief justice of the South Carolina Supreme Court.
+The surviving members of the group attending the hearing were again represented by Ernest Finney Jr., a civil rights lawyer who went on to become the first black chief justice of the South Carolina Supreme Court.

 The men stood stoically, one by one, as another judge read aloud their names, charges and sentences from the original docket created at their trials on Feb.
 1, 1961.